mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Offworlders often find Dingtraians to be aloof or perhaps even a bit hostile.
-With the exception of Kadushii, all of Dingtra’s high-population worlds have high Law Levels, showing their preference for strict, orderly societies.
+With the exception of Kadushii, all of Dingtra's high-population worlds have high Law Levels, showing their preference for strict, orderly societies.
 Unfortunately, it also reflects intolerance towards foreigners.
-Dingtraians do not much care for behaviour that strays outside the norm and Travellers to Dingtra’s high-population worlds often get into trouble with law enforcement officers.
+Dingtraians do not much care for behaviour that strays outside the norm and Travellers to Dingtra's high-population worlds often get into trouble with law enforcement officers.
 For this reason, most of these worlds have been given Amber Zone designations.
 Dingtraian justice is